bityangke/SPSM/Readme.txt

 Step 2: Run test_vocspsm_vgg.py for SPSM-vgg16 evaluation, mean IoU of 58.4 can be achieved.

-Step 3: Run test_vocspsm_resnet for SPSM-resnet101 evaluation, mean IoU of 60.8 can be achieved.
+Step 3: Run test_vocspsm_resnet for SPSM-resnet101 evaluation, mean IoU of 61.3 can be achieved.

-Step 4:  Please refer to Deeplabv2 for runing CRF for post-processing;
+Step 4:  Please refer to Deeplabv2 for runing CRF for post-processing.
+The mean IoU of 59.9 and 62.2 can be achieved for SPSM-vgg16 and SPSM-resnet101, respectively.